gaepdit/template-app/README.md

     - *MyAppRoot* - Replace with the root namespace for the app.
     - *MY_APP_NAME* - Replace with the readable name of the app.
     - *GITHUB_REPO_NAME* - Replace with the "Repository name" shown on the GitHub repo settings page.
+    - Replace `gaepdit_template-app` in the "sonarcloud-scan.yml" workflow file with the correct SonarCloud project key.

 * Update the "docs/Site map.md" file.